pavelzw/pytest-action/README.md

     custom_arguments: '-q'
 ```

-You need to have Python installed in your pipeline before you can run this action.
+You need to have Python as well as pytest installed in your pipeline before you can run this action.
+If `job_summary` is set to `true`, you also need to install `pytest-md`.
+If `emoji` is set to `true`, you need to install `pytest-emoji`.

 If you want to change the time zone of the job summary, you may want to use the [szenius/set-timezone](https://github.com/marketplace/actions/set-timezone) action:
 ```yaml